telerik/winforms-docs/commandbar/floating-strips.md

 * __FloatingStripDocking__ event is fired when a floating strip is about to be docked to a RadCommandBar control.
-The following example shows how to prevent the strip with name “OptionsStrip” from being docked.#_[C#]_
+The following example shows how to prevent the strip with name “OptionsStrip” from being docked.

 {{source=..\SamplesCS\CommandBar\FloatingStrips.cs region=floatingStripDocking}}
 {{source=..\SamplesVB\CommandBar\FloatingStrips.vb region=floatingStripDocking}}